massalabs/massa-docs/index.rst

 If you want to build on the Massa blockchain we recommend the following ressources:

-- :ref:`Massa's smart-contracts <sc-introduction>`, will get you through the various steps needed to compile and send smart-contracts to the Massa blockchain.
+- :ref:`Massa's smart-contracts <web3-dev-sc>`, will get you through the various steps needed to compile and send smart-contracts to the Massa blockchain.
 - :ref:`Massa's decentralized web <decentralized-web>` will show you how the Massa blockchain can be used to host decentralized websites.
 - :ref:`Types <sc-types>` is a collection of useful types for smart-contracts.